 Grounds for Sculpture – Like no other place we have visited (yet), sculptures of all types are placed over this large property.
 Some sections are themed, others more random but all impressive.
 There are indoor exhibits as well and different programs available.
 You can spend a lot of time or come back for different experiences.
 This was one of the passes we were able to borrow from the library, so it was free as well.

 Cape May – This is the trip that put me back on track writing this entry.
 If you are a beach person, Cape May is great in the Summer, if you aren’t looking for a boardwalk and amusement rides (though if you like those, Wildwood is only a short ride).
 If like me, you are not a beach person until there is a chill in the air, Cape May is great every other time of year.
 There is a lovely downtown with cute shops.
 They do a big Christmas gift business, with lots of special events, at least in ordinary years.
-There are all kinds of restaurants, of course I’ll share my healthy choices shortly.
+There are all kinds of restaurants, our favorites are Good Earth Organic Eatery (seasonal) and Bella Vida (both in West Cape May) or if you want to eat in downtown, The Mad Batter.
 There are wonderful B&B’s and Inns.
 The Physic Estate is worth the tour price and has lots of events as well.

 When our children were little and I needed a break I would go to Cape May for a weekend / or night, stay in a B&B and relax while my family ran Sci-Fi marathons.
 It became family lore, as the kids started to ask when mom was going to Cape May, so they could watch their favorite shows ad nauseum with Dad.